MinaProtocol/mina/rfcs/0045-zkapp-balance-data-in-archive.md

 [unresolved-questions]: #unresolved-questions

 There are some minor questions posed in the text above.
 Besides those:

- - For fee transfers and coinbases, the `Applied` status contains `Auxiliary_data.empty`, so no account creation fee information is provided to the archive processor, which uses a calculational hack to determine such fees.
-Are there obstacles to obtaining those fees on the daemon side?

  - The new database schema has information not present in the current schema, such as the `accounts` table.
 It won't be possible to